Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Analysis and Results

-Complex voltage data at a time resolution of $983.04$\,$\upmu$s and frequency resolution of $12.2$\,kHz is used for the polarization analysis.
+For polarization analysis, the complex voltage data was coherently dedispersed to a DM$ = 348.772$\,\pcpercc\ using \texttt{dspsr} \citep{vanstraten_2011_pasa} at a time resolution of $983.04$\,$\upmu$s and frequency resolution of $12.2$\,kHz.
 At this frequency resolution, depolarization due to uncorrected intra-channel Faraday rotation at the lowest-observed frequency in the band (109.88\,MHz) is less than 1\% at the maximum absolute RM value reported for \rthree\ by \citetalias{pleunisetal} (and $<12$\% up to an RM$=1000$\,\radpermsq).
 The linear hands give us the correlated polarization products: XX, XY, YX and YY that are used to calculate the 4 Stokes parameters $I$, $Q$, $U$ and $V$, with $I^{2} = Q^{2} + U^{2} + V^{2}$.
 Linear polarization is computed as $L_\mathrm{meas} = \sqrt{Q^{2}\;+\;U^{2}}$.
 The true linear polarization is obtained after de-biasing the linear polarization $L_\mathrm{meas}$ based on the prescription in \citet{everett_2001_apj}, where:

 Faraday rotation occurs as the electromagnetic wave passes through a magnetized plasma.
 It has the effect of rotating the plane of polarization of a linearly polarized wave, with the degree of rotation scaling as the inverse square of the radio frequency.
 For a cold, magnetized plasma, the change in PPA due to Faraday rotation ($\Psi$) can be expressed as a function of the wavelength ($\lambda$) as follows: